Do you know your family’s love language?

 Quality Time:

-• Undivided attention: Setting aside dedicated time without distractions like phones or television shows them they are valued and important to you.
+• Undivided attention: Setting aside dedicated time without distractions like phones or television shows people they are valued and important to you.

 • Shared activities: Engaging in activities they enjoy, whether it's playing games, going for walks, or reading together, creates opportunities for bonding and meaningful interactions.